 After some long rides, it could be quite tricky to pull the gloves off without such loops.
 Having in mind that the price of this pair is so low at around $5-6 the manufacturer made a good job.
 They are available in four combinations of colors: black and white, red and white, blue and white and the last one is yellow and white.
 This product is rated very well on Amazon and is one of the best sellers too.

-With such price point, I can easily say that Zookki Cycling Gloves are the best cycling gloves under $10.
+With such a price point, I can easily say that Zookki Cycling Gloves are the best cycling gloves under $10.

 - Super cheap pair of gloves;